tyntec/api-collection/chat-api/v2/README.md

 The level of control is down to the single event.
 This enables you to route different event to different webhooks.

-This release only contains a default application.
+This release only provides the default application.
 The default application acts as the global fallback in case no other application is configured and was attached to the messaging request.

 In the future custom applications will be introduced.
 These are bound to a channel.
 A channel is combination of channel type